IBM/ibm-event-automation/event-streams/jmxtrans/README.md

 ## JmxTrans Container Image

-JmxTrans is a Java application, so a container image that includes a Java runtime and the JmxTrans tool is needed to deploy it on Kubernetes environments.
-JmxTrans does not support Java 17 yet, so Java 11 is required.
-We recommend that you build a custom image that include a Java runtime and the JmxTrans tool.
+JmxTrans is a Java application.
+This means that a container image, which includes a Java runtime and the JmxTrans tool, is needed to deploy the application on Kubernetes environments.
+Build a custom image that include a Java runtime and the JmxTrans tool.

+**Important:** JmxTrans only supports Java 11.

 > Note: Event Streams 11.1.6 (and earlier) included a container image for running the JmxTrans tool.
 For example, `cp.icr.io/cp/ibm-eventstreams-jmxtrans@sha256:c43965013d22d3227cf7c1bf1211d59b0595ce6d535ab3fab8e7c80694417f76`.
 This image is no longer maintained and does not receive security updates.